Journal of Precision Biosciences

 REVIEWS (Open Access)

-Advances in CAR T-Cell Engineering and Redirected Immune Effector Cells for Enhanced Solid Tumor Immunotherapy: A Systematic Review
+Advances in CAR T-Cell Engineering and Redirected Immune Effector Cells for Enhanced Solid Tumor Immunotherapy: A Review

 Rifat Bin Amin1*, Samima Nasrin Setu2, Raihan Mia2